 Limitations on the Scope of This Plan

-The adoption of this plan is not intended, nor shall it in any way operate, to obligate any entities identified in this plan, including Federal, State, and Santa Fe County in providing resources, initiating support or implementing any project, program or strategy.
+The adoption of this plan is not intended, nor shall it in any way operate, to obligate any entities identified in this plan, including Federal, State, LCVAand Santa Fe County in providing resources, initiating support or implementing any project, program or strategy.

 Density Transfers

 • Density transfer(s) generally are used to protect community assets including but not limited to wetlands, open spaces, springs, watercourses, riparian areas, agricultural lands, acequias, traditional community centers, archeological sites, historical and cultural sites and multigenerational family housing compounds.
 This could allow developments to transfer minimum lot size densities from an entire piece of property to a specific area of the property in order to protect important community resources such as those listed above.
-For example if a developer chooses to develop a 10 acre tract in the Traditional Community Zoning District under permitted .75 acre lot size zoning, the county code would allow the developer to divide the land into 13 individual parcels with one dwelling unit per .75 acre parcel.
+For example, if a developer chooses to develop a 10 acre tract in the Traditional Community Zoning District under permitted .75 acre lot size zoning, the county code would allow the developer to divide the land into 13 individual parcels with one dwelling unit per .75 acre parcel.
 Under density transfers, the developer would be able to cluster the gross density of 13 units on a portion of the property, leaving the rest of the property open and undeveloped.

 Home Occupations and Businesses

 • The Community Plan recognizes the importance of individuals and families to operate small businesses from their homes.
 Mixed use development consisting of development that house both residential and non-residential uses on the same property and or in the same structures should be permitted as part of a home occupation.
-Small-scale arts & crafts and galleries already exist in the community as is demonstrated through the annual gallery tour.
+Small-scale arts & crafts and galleries already exist in the community as was previously demonstrated through gallery tours.
 The Plan determines that home occupations are appropriate throughout the Planning Area and supports the continuation of existing home businesses and small commercial operations in the Planning Area.

 Cell Towers and Antennas

 • Standards and regulations for cell towers provided in the SLDC should be reviewed for appropriateness.
 It should be noted that unique standards and regulations for the plan area may be preempted by federal law which limits permitting authority for cell towers.
+Cell towers should be placed away from migratory paths of birds and in areas that do not negatively impact the viewshed and should be kept to the minimum height required to operate to the extent possible.

 Family Transfers